All articles

 • Don't click on links or download attachments from unknown sources.
 Scammers may send links or attachments that can infect your device with malware.
 Always verify the sender and the contents of the message before clicking on any links or downloading any attachments.

 • Look for spelling and grammar mistakes.
-Legitimate companies usually take great care to ensure their communications are free of spelling and grammar errors.
-If you notice mistakes in the message, it could be a sign that it's a phishing attempt.
+Legitimate companies take great care to ensure their communications are free of spelling and grammar errors.
+Mistakes in a message can be a red flag for phishing attempts.
+However, even error-free messages are not always legitimate—modern AI tools enable scammers to craft highly convincing and professional-looking messages.
+Always verify the content and source of any communication.

 By keeping these additional tips in mind and following the original ones, you can protect yourself from phishing scams and keep your digital assets safe.